Poornima044/SQL_RetailSales_Project/README.md

 This project involves analyzing a retail sales dataset using SQL to generate meaningful business insights.
 The goal is to explore product performance, customer behavior, sales trends, and store-level contributions by writing SQL queries across multiple related tables.
 ________________________________________

+## 📂 Repository Structure
+- `queries.sql` → All SQL queries used in this project
+- `Sales_Analysis with SQL.pdf` → Report with insights
+- `Retail_sales.sqbpro` → SQLite project file (can be opened in DB Browser)

 🧱 Dataset Description

 The dataset simulates a retail environment and includes the following tables: